Rumor Alert - Boruto Anime May Go on Hiatus

 Synopsis:

-Naruto sequel takes place in Boruto: Naruto Next Generation.
-We meet Boruto Uzumaki , son of Naruto, the Seventh Hokage of the Hidden Leaf Village.
-The young man feels some resentment towards his father for always putting the village's interests before his family.
-But even though he's bothered by his father's actions, he decides to follow the same path as a ninja.
-He joins the team led by Konohamaru, Naruto's former disciple, along with Sarada Uchira, daughter of Sakura and Sasuke, and Mitsuki, son of Orochimaru.
-Together, they must face the terrifying threat of Kawaki.
+The story of the continuation of Naruto takes place in Boruto: Naruto Next Generation.
+We meet Boruto Uzumaki , son of the Seventh Hokage of the Leaf Village, Naruto.
+The young man feels some resentment towards his father for always putting the village's interests before the family's.
+But even bothered by his father's attitudes, he decides to follow the same path as a ninja.
+He joins the team led by Konohamaru, Naruto's former disciple, along with Sarada Uchiha, daughter of Sakura and Sasuke, and Mitsuki, son of Orochimaru.
+Therefore, together, they must face the terrible threat of Kawaki.

 Boruto: Naruto Next Generations is a manga series written by Ukyō Kodachi and Masashi Kishimoto , and illustrated by Mikio Ikemoto .
-The manga began serialization monthly with Kodachi as writer and Kishimoto as editorial supervisor in Weekly Shōnen Jump , but in May 2016 it was transferred to Shueisha's monthly magazine, V Jump , and in July 2019.
-However, in November 2020, Kodachi stepped down as writer, with Kishimoto taking over.
+The manga began serialization monthly with Kodachi as writer and Kishimoto as editorial supervisor in Weekly Shōnen Jump , but in May 2016 it was transferred to Shueisha's monthly magazine, V Jump , in July 2019.
+However, in November 2020 Kodachi left the writer position, with Kishimoto taking over.
 The anime is a sequel to Naruto , which follows the adventures of Naruto Uzumaki's son, Boruto Uzumaki, and his ninja team.

 Finally, what's your opinion on the subject?
 Leave your comment!